movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 or inputs that alias the leaf use a scratch rebuild.
 Both paths compact size changes and zero unused space.
-Data and metadata CRC32C use the general-register instruction on amd64 CPUs with SSE4.2, with a portable fallback.
+Data and metadata CRC32C use the general-register instruction on amd64 CPUs with SSE4.2, with a portable fallback. xxHash64 uses the shared BSD-licensed xxHash implementation, with seed zero and little-endian output.
+Superblocks, metadata and data use the selected algorithm; checksum-tree ranges use its digest width.
+Directory-name and reference hashes retain the format's fixed CRC32C algorithm.

 Idle validated metadata retains private bytes in a bounded 8 MiB LRU; device buffers are released after loading.
 An address index finds active and cached